LEAN-96/RAG-Demystified/README.md

 ==
 $$\text{sim}(q, p) = p_{\eta}(z|x) \propto \exp(d(z)^{\top}q(x))$$$$

+Both formulas are about finding the best match between a question and some passages.

 Let's break down this formula step by step:
 ==
 This symbol represents the probability of a document z given a query x.
 In simple terms, it's the likelihood that a particular document matches a specific query.